wind123mountain/law_Q_A_system/README.md

 ```

 ## **Result**
+### Evaluate
-### Evaluate: The evaluation metrics currently in use are:
+The evaluation metrics currently in use are:

   - **Recall@k**: Number of positive found / Total positive
   - **Acc@k**: The returned result has at least 1 positive.